How Stress Affects the Body: Skin, Hormones, Reproductive Health, and Digestion

 There are nerve cells throughout the gut that facilitate communication between the gastrointestinal system and the brain.
 Increased stress can impact this communication and result in additional discomfort, such as pain and bloating.

-There are also millions of bacteria in the stomach and intestines, which affect the health of the digestive system and the brain.
-Increased stress can cause changes in gut bacteria, which can also affect one’s mood.
+There are also millions of bacteria in your stomach and intestines, which affect the health of your digestive system and your brain.
+Increased stress can cause changes in your gut bacteria, which can also affect your mood.